BismaYB/Global-super-store-Sales-Analysis/README.md

 ## Shipping Analysis
 A pie chart was created to visualize the percentage of shipping based on different ship modes:

-Standard Class: Highest sales
+Standard Class: Highest sales,
-Second Class
+Second Class,
-First Class
+First Class,
-Same Day
+Same Day respectively

 ## Sales Report
 An interactive sales report was created using slicers for city, state, region, and market to allow stakeholders to drill down into specific areas for detailed sales information.